 - store brand croissant dough usually works just as well as brand name croissant dough.
 So if you have access to that and can save some money, use that!

-- use dry parsley instead of the fresh when putting in the butter.
+- use dry parsley instead of fresh when putting in the butter.
 Fresh parsley seems to clump up too much.

 - add some minced garlic or garlic powder to the melted butter for even more flavor! (which I did, but is totally optional!)

 Well, there you have it, folks!
 I hope that when you try these delicious and incredibly easy hot ham and cheese sandwiches that you give me a shout below and let me know what you thought!
 Did you switch up the meat or the cheeses?
 I’d love to hear about it!
 Thanks so much for stopping by The Salty Pot today, and have a fantastic day!

 Easy Hot Ham and Cheese Sandwiches

 Flaky, cheesy and hammy, these Easy Hot Ham And Cheese Sandwiches are super delicious and can feed a bunch of people at a time!
 Perfect for a crowd, parties and game day!!